mmoren01/solace-assignment/DISCUSSION.md

-[] - MM-002 - Initial UI hydration error - On page load we get an error in the console - Priority: High [] - MM-003 - HTML th cannot be child of thead console error - May be related to issue MM-002 - Causes hydration error [] - MM-004 - Error outside suspense boundary forcing client-side rendering - Priority: High
+[] - MM-002 - Initial UI hydration error - On page load we get an error in the console - Priority: High [] - MM-003 - HTML th cannot be child of thead console error - May be related to issue MM-002 - Causes hydration error [] - MM-004 - Error outside suspense boundary forcing client-side rendering - Priority: High [] - MM-012 - Fix Search and Reset buttons in the search bar - Currently one button

 Medium Priority:
 [] - MM-005 - Unique key prop missing in the list of items